layline-io/layline-doc/docs/03-assets/services/asset-service-jdbc.md

 ![](.asset-service-jdbc_images/3959df0c.png "Example Workflow (Service JDBC)")

 In the middle of the Workflow we find a JavaScript Processor by the name of “_EnrichCustomer_”.
-This Processor reads additional customer information from Aerospike using the JDBC Service.
+This Processor reads additional customer information from a JDBC compatible store using the JDBC Service.

 How is it configured?